 Their objections were understandable because the cost of Chrysler’s revival had been high.
 More than 70,000 jobs were permanently eliminated between 1978 and 1983, about half of the corporation’s pre-bailout payroll.
 Although Iacocca’s claims about how many jobs the bailout saved always included jobs at Chrysler’s suppliers and dealers, no one has ever estimated how many jobs were lost by Chrysler suppliers during the period when the company couldn’t pay its bills.

 Moreover, the company’s rank-and-file workers had paid a disproportionately heavy price.
 The loss of income for UAW workers, who had accepted pay cuts that left them more than $2 an hour behind their counterparts at GM and Ford, was much steeper than that faced by most Chrysler executives under Iacocca’s much-ballyhooed Salary Reduction Program.
-Furthermore, only two years after that program began, seniors executives had their salaries restored to their 1979 levels, including retroactive payments for their lost income during the previous two years; factory workers enjoyed no such recompense.
+Furthermore, only two years after that program began, senior executives had their salaries restored to their 1979 levels, including retroactive payments for their lost income during the previous two years; factory workers enjoyed no such recompense.
 One could argue that Chrysler’s management deserved a competitive salary — simply retaining an effective executive staff in a corporation in such critical condition is challenging — but it sent an uneasy message.

 Did the bailout save Chrysler from bankruptcy?
 Not exactly.
 There were lengthy periods between 1979 and 1981 when Chrysler was technically insolvent — had its various suppliers and creditors tried to force immediate payment of monies owed, the company would have been forced into receivership.
 What spared Chrysler from Chapter 11 were the many concessions made by suppliers, which ranged from a willingness to accept IOUs instead of cash to retroactive price cuts.
 The federal loans and Chrysler’s turnaround plan did probably encourage the company’s suppliers to cooperate, but their choices were limited in any case.